-We have two compensation plans in which the Named Executive Officers participate where performance metrics and goals are integrally and directly linked to the compensation awarded-the Management Incentive Plan and the Stock Plan.
-The performance metrics and goals are also directly linked to the Strategic Plan.
+The compensation plans in which the Named Executive Officers participate include performance metrics and goals that are integral to determine any officer's compensation awarded.
+Currently, this includes the Management Incentive Plan and the Stock Plan.
+The current performance metrics and goals are also linked to the Strategic Plan.